Piotr1215/cloudrumble/docs/tacos.md

 #### Policy as Code

 **Policy as Code** can be also leveraged by TACOS which would improve governance and security.
 TACOS can utilize tools like Open Policy Agent where it would work by blocking a Merge Request of non-compliant terraform code to the main branch.
-These policies can be reused between an on-prem Kubernetes cluster policies .
+These policies can be reused between Kubernetes cluster policies.

 ### Recommended TACOS flow